 You would think that box office success would afford the filmmakers carte-blanche privileges for any follow-up project, but that wasn't the case.
 Ramis pitched two ideas to Orion Pictures (the now-defunct production company that would go on to make Caddyshack): One was a dark satirical comedy about the American Nazi Party in Skokie, Illinois, and the other was what Ramis dubbed a “revisionist Marxist western.”
-Both ideas were swiftly rejected, but another idea—a comedy about caddies at a country club, pitched by Kenney and co-writer Brian Doyle-Murray as “Animal House on a golf course”—was given the green light immediately.
+Both ideas were swiftly rejected, but another idea—a comedy about caddies at a country club, pitched by Kenney and co-writer Brian Doyle-Murray as “Animal House on a golf course”—was given an immediate green light.

-2. The screenwriting process was (almost) entirely autobiographical.
+2. The screenwriting process for Caddyshack was (almost) entirely autobiographical.

 To write their screenplay, Ramis, Kenney, and Doyle-Murray locked themselves in a room and tried to recall everything they knew about or experienced at golf courses and country clubs growing up—most of which came from Doyle-Murray, who caddied at Indian Hill Country Club in the suburbs of Chicago as a kid.

-Doyle-Murray's sizeable Irish Catholic family even served as inspiration for scenes and characters in the film.
+Doyle-Murray's sizeable Irish Catholic family even served as the inspiration for scenes and characters in the film.
 His brother Bill played head greensman Carl Spackler.
 Memories of living with their eight other siblings (including three sisters) inspired the opening scenes with main character Danny Noonan’s overcrowded house of siblings.
-Danny, who sets out to win the caddy tournament scholarship, was based off Doyle-Murray’s older brother Ed, who won a similar prize when he was young.
+Danny, who sets out to win the caddy tournament scholarship, was based on Doyle-Murray’s older brother Ed, who won a similar prize when he was young.
 The lumberyard that employs Danny is borrowed from the real life of Doyle-Murray’s father, who was an executive at J.J.
 Barney Lumber Company.
-The infamous "Baby Ruth in the pool" scene was culled from the Murray kids' real life exploits in high school.
+The infamous "Baby Ruth in the pool" scene was culled from the Murray kids' real-life high school exploits.

 Ramis drew from real-life experience while writing as well.
 He admittedly had only played golf twice in his life before directing the film, and recalled that he nailed someone in the nether regions with one of his first practice shots taken to prepare for the film.
 Naturally, he made use of this tale by contributing the scene where Judge Smails (played by Ted Knight) gets hit in the crotch with an errant golf ball.

-3. The studio wouldn’t make the movie unless they got a star.
+3. The studio wouldn’t make Caddyshack unless they got a star.